monk-io/docs/docs/basics/monk-in-10.md

 :::success

-You now have a fully operational 3 machine Monk cluster running in your cloud 🎉
+You now have a fully operational 3 machine MonkOS cluster running in your cloud 🎉

 :::